java-brain/OCP-notes/Timezones.md

 Note:
   The time zone offset can be listed in different ways: +02:00, GMT+2, and UTC+2 all mean the same thing.
 You might see any of them on the   exam.

+  The examples in the book will be using U.S. date and time formats as will the questions on the exam.
+Java tends to use a 24-hour clock even though the United States uses a 12-hour clock with a.m./p.m